micropython/micropython/ports/nrf/README.md

 Also, frozen modules are available even when no filesystem is present to import from.

-To use frozen modules, put them in a directory (e.g. `freeze/`) and supply `make` with the given directory.
+To use frozen modules, add them to `boards/manifest.py` or put them in a directory (e.g. `freeze/`) and supply `make` with the given directory.
 For example:

      make BOARD=pca10040 FROZEN_MPY_DIR=freeze